 Sell Your House During the Holidays for a Fresh Start in the New Year

 If you’ve been offered a new job and are looking to relocate at the start of the New Year, it is possible to sell your house fast this holiday season.
-While we know that selling a home during the holidays is not easy, especially on top of needing to pack up for a big move such as this, but there are exceptions to the rule.
+While we know that selling a home during the holidays is not easy, especially on top of needing to pack up for a big move such as this, there are exceptions to the rule.
 The exception?
 Selling direct to a home buyer who can eliminate added time, stress, fees, and energy needed on your part.
-If you need to sell fast and you cringe at the thought of open houses while you’re trying to prep for a relocation, then give us a call to learn more about the simple sell direct process.
+If you need to sell fast and you cringe at the thought of open houses while you’re trying to prep for relocation, then give us a call to learn more about the simple sell direct process.